simplylovely33/SLAM-Tutorials/README.md

 ***Point Cloud*** is a set of points that represents the 3D shape or object.
 Each point is associated with 3D position (***x, y, z***) and sometimes with additional information such as color (***R, G, B***), intensity, or normal vector.

-***Camera Pose*** generally represents the camera positon and orientation relative to the world coordinate system.
+***Camera Pose*** generally represents the camera position and orientation relative to the world coordinate system.

 ***T_wc***(*world-to-camera*) indicates transform point in the world coordinate system into the camera coordiante system, which is used for projecting the world points into the camera image such as **rendering** and **reprojection**.